ethanallenn/ethanallenn/README.md

 ## About Me

 I'm a entry-level software developer.
-My interests include web development, cloud computing, and open-source contributions.
+My interests include web development and cloud computing.

-- 🌱 I’m currently learning more about **machine learning** and **data science**.
+- 🌱 I’m currently learning more about **machine learning** and **web development**.
 - 👯 I’m looking to collaborate on **open-source projects/bespoke system development**.
-- 💬 Ask me about **Python**, and **Azure**.
+- 💬 Ask me about **Python**, **Azure**, and **broadcast production/vision mixing**.
 - 📫 How to reach me: [EthanAllen@visuae.uk](mailto:EthanAllen@visuae.uk) / Disc: **@ethqi**
-- ⚡ Fun fact: I have my own Homelab which i am currently planning to host my website on!
+- ⚡ Fun fact: I have my own Homelab which I am currently planning to host my website on!

 ## Skills